saltylex/interpreter/README.md

 2. Use the GUI to execute the program and observe the program state, heap, and outputs.
 3. Step through execution or run the entire program to see results.

-## License
+### Note

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](./LICENSE) file for more details.
+This project is old.
+It was written in 2022, and it is here only for showcase purposes.
+Check out my more recent projects!